underhillanna/PhotosynQ-Documentation/tutorials/_building_a_protocol.md

 #### Environmentals

 To record the ambient light intensity required for the non pulsed lights intensity, we have to add a command to include the PAR sensor using `light_intensity`.
-This is also where you could add other environmental parameters like temperature, relative humidity, etc, depending on the sensors available in your instrument.
+This is also where you could add other environmental parameters like temperature, relative humidity, etc, depending on the sensors available in your Instrument.

 **Table View (Fixed)**